February 26 – March 3, 2024

 Eating disorders can impact any person at any point in their life regardless of age, gender, or body shape.
 Often eating disorders present as an extreme preoccupation with food, body size, or shape.
-Eating disorders are not a personal choice, but rather a biological/genetic problem that is exacerbated by the cultural promotion of thinness as a body ideal.
+Eating disorders are not a choice, they are bio-psycho-social diseases, which means that genetic, biological, environmental, and social elements all play a role.

 According to the Emily Program, a nonprofit dedicated to helping eating disorder patients, eating disorders are the third most common chronic illness impacting over 30 million Americans.
 Eating disorders are more prevalent than breast cancer, HIV, and schizophrenia.
 Those who suffer from eating disorders are also at higher risk of suicide, with eating disorders being the second most fatal mental illness, surpassed only by opioid use disorder.
 So why don’t we hear more about eating disorder prevalence and treatment?
 Stigma.